-Suppose our goal is to study the human β-globin gene, which produces one of the protein subunits of hemoglobin.
-We would likely use PCR to make millions of copies of the β-globin gene as part of our research.
+Suppose our goal is to study the human insulin gene.
+We could use PCR to make millions of copies of the insulin gene as part of our research.
 To accomplish this goal, our PCR reaction would contain the following components:

-- Template DNA.
-This template DNA molecule includes the gene or segment of DNA that is to be copied (amplified).
-In our scenario, the template DNA would be the chromosome that contains the human β-globin gene.
+Template (target) DNA.
+This double-stranded template DNA molecule includes the gene or segment of DNA that is to be copied (amplified).
+In our scenario, the template DNA would be a fragment of chromosome 11 that contains the human insulin gene.

-- DNA primers.
-These two single-stranded DNA primers (each approximately 20 nucleotides in length) are designed by the scientist to bind to the template DNA molecule on each side of the gene that will be amplified by PCR.
-In our scenario, one DNA primer would bind to the left of the insulin gene on one of the two template DNA strands, the other DNA primer would bind to the right of the β-globin gene.
-One primer binds to one template DNA strand; the other primer binds to the opposite template DNA strand.
+DNA primers.
+These two single-stranded DNA primers (each approximately 20 nucleotides in length) are designed to bind to the template DNA molecule on each side of the gene that will be amplified by PCR.
+In our scenario, one DNA primer would bind to the left of the insulin gene on one of the two template DNA strands, the other DNA primer would bind to the right of the insulin gene on the other template DNA strand.

-- dNTPs (dATP, dCTP, dTTP, and dGTP).
+dNTPs (dATP, dCTP, dTTP, and dGTP).
 The dNTPs provide the energy for DNA replication via PCR.
-The nitrogenous base, the deoxyribose sugar, and one of the phosphate groups in each dNTP is also incorporated into the growing daughter DNA strand.
+Moreover, the nitrogenous base, the deoxyribose sugar, and one of the phosphate groups in each dNTP is incorporated into the growing daughter DNA strand.

 Thermostable DNA polymerase.
 PCR uses a DNA polymerase called Taq polymerase, isolated from the thermophilic bacterium Thermus aquaticus.
 Taq polymerase is a thermostable DNA polymerase that functions similarly to DNA polymerase I from E. coli.
-A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including DNA polymerases I and III from E. coli.
+A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including all of the DNA polymerases introduced in Part 6.

-- Buffer.
-The buffer component maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.
+Buffer.
+The buffer maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.

-- What are the functions of the five major components of a PCR reaction?
+What are the functions of the five components of a PCR reaction?

-Once the PCR reaction is prepared with each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
+Once the PCR reaction is prepared containing each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
 Each PCR cycle has the following steps:

 The template (target) DNA (i.e., the human insulin gene) is denatured by heat treatment (95°C for 1 minute).
 The denaturing step breaks the hydrogen bonds within the target DNA molecule, causing the individual template DNA strands to separate from each other.

 Each PCR cycle described above is repeated typically 30-35 times.
 The number of DNA copies (i.e., the number of copies of the human insulin gene) is doubled at the conclusion of each cycle.
-The number of copies of the target DNA sequence made during PCR can be estimated using the following equation:
+The total number of template (target) DNA copies made during PCR can be estimated using the following equation:

 n = a x 2b

-- a = the number of template DNA molecule at the beginning of the PCR experiment.
+a = the number of template (target) DNA copies at the beginning of the PCR experiment.
 Often this is a single template DNA molecule (i.e., a single human insulin gene).

-- b = the number of PCR cycles that have passed.
+b = the number of PCR cycles that have occurred.

-In the lab, the PCR cycles are accomplished by mixing the above five reaction components in a tube, followed by placing the reaction in a device called a thermocycler.
+In the lab, the PCR cycles are accomplished by mixing the above five PCR reaction components in a tube, followed by placing the PCR reaction in a thermocycler device.
 The thermocycler automates the number of cycles, the temperature of each step within a cycle, and the length of each step within a cycle.

-- What events occur during each of the three steps in a typical PCR cycle?
+What is happening in each of the three steps in a typical PCR cycle?

 Agarose Gel Electrophoresis

-Agarose gel electrophoresis is a method used in the laboratory to visualize DNA.
-Agarose gel electorphoresis separates DNA molecules from each other based upon the size of the DNA molecule (see Figure 8.2).
-For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the β-globin gene and can be used to analyze the size (in base pairs) of the β-globin PCR product.
+Agarose gel electrophoresis is used in the laboratory to visualize DNA.
+Agarose gel electorphoresis separates DNA molecules from each other based upon the size of the DNA fragemnts (see Figure 8.2).
+For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the human insulin gene.
+Agaraose gel electrophoresis can also be used to analyze the size (in base pairs) of the insulin PCR products.

 To perform an agarose gel electrophoresis experiment:

-- The agarose gel is prepared.
-To prepare an agarose gel, the agarose (a polysaccharide powder purified from marine algae) is dissolved in a buffer by heating in a microwave.
-This molten agarose solution is then poured into a plastic mold and allowed to cool to form a gel.
+The agarose gel is prepared.
+To prepare an agarose gel, the agarose (a polysaccharide powder purified from marine algae) is dissolved in a buffer solution by heating in a microwave.
+This melted agarose solution is then poured into a plastic mold and allowed to cool to form a gel.
 The resulting agarose gel contains a meshwork (matrix) of agarose polymers.
 The consistency of the matrix depends on the concentration of agarose used.
 High agarose concentrations produce a matrix with small pores, useful for separating small DNA molecules.
 Low agarose concentrations produce a matrix with larger pores, useful for separating large DNA molecules.
-Usually, a fluorescent dye called ethidium bromide is added to the agarose gel before it solidifies.
+Moreover, a fluorescent dye called ethidium bromide is typically added to the agarose gel before it solidifies.
 Ethidium bromide binds to the DNA within the gel and fluoresces orange in the presence of ultraviolet light.
-Thus, ethidium bromide provides a convenient way to visualize the DNA molecules within the gel.
+Thus, ethidium bromide provides a convenient way to visualize the DNA molecules as they separate within the agarose gel.

-- An electric field is applied across the gel.
+An electric field is applied across the agarose gel.
 This electric field causes charged molecules to migrate from one end of the agarose gel to another.
-Typically, the end of the gel near the wells is placed near the negative electrode; the opposite end of the gel is placed near the positive electrode.
+Typically, the end of the gel that contains the wells is placed near the negative electrode; the opposite end of the gel is placed near the positive electrode.
 Since DNA is negatively charged, DNA will migrate from the wells into the agarose gel.
 DNA migration continues through the agarose gel matrix towards the positive electrode.

-- The DNA samples separate according to size.
-Smaller DNA molecules migrate farther through the gel matrix than larger molecules.
+The DNA samples separate according to size.
+Smaller DNA molecules migrate farther through the agarose gel matrix than larger DNA molecules.

-If PCR amplification of the β-globin gene was successful, a band of an appropriate size for the β-globin gene will be seen in the agarose gel when the gel is exposed to ultraviolet light.
+If PCR amplification of the insulin gene was successful, a band of an appropriate size for the insulin gene will be seen in the agarose gel when the gel is exposed to ultraviolet light.

-- Describe how agarose gel electrophoresis can be used to determine if the β-globin gene was successfully amplified by PCR.
+Describe how agarose gel electrophoresis can be used to determine if the insulin gene was successfully amplified by PCR.

-Reverse transcription produces a collection of double-stranded cDNA molecule that correspond to the entire collection of mRNAs in the cell.
+Reverse transcription produces a collection of double-stranded cDNA molecule that correspond to the entire mRNA collection of a cell.
 This collection of various cDNA molecules can then serve as the templates for PCR.
-Since the primers used in PCR are typically designed to be specific for a particular gene sequence, PCR amplification produces many copies of a single cDNA type, corresponding to a single type of mRNA.
+Since the primers used in PCR are typically designed to be specific for a particular gene sequence, PCR amplification copies of a single cDNA type, corresponding to a single type of mRNA.
 In essence, this reverse transcription PCR process has amplified a single type of mRNA from the cell.

 Insert a figure here that illustrates reverse transcription PCR.

 Real-time PCR involves a slight modification to the conventional PCR approach.
 In addition to the five PCR components described earlier, a real-time PCR reaction contains a molecule called a probe.
 A common probe that is used in many real-time PCR reactions is TaqMan.
 The TaqMan probe is a short DNA molecule that is designed to form hydrogen bonds with one of the two template DNA strands downstream (in the 3' direction from one of the two DNA primers).
 The 5’ and 3’ ends of the TaqMan molecule have been modified; the 5’ end of TaqMan is attached to a fluorescent reporter molecule, while the 3’ end of TaqMan is attached to a quencher molecule.
 When the reporter and the quencher are in close proximity (i.e., within the same probe molecule), the quencher molecule inhibits the fluorescence produced by the reporter molecule.
 When the reporter molecule is separated from the quencher molecule (i.e., when the probe is degraded by the 5' to 3' exonuclease activity of a DNA polymerase), fluorescence occurs.